 QUICK SUMMARY-COST OF LIVING IN Taipei, Taiwan

 Taipei, the capital city of Taiwan, has a reputation for being a desirable place to live.
-It is incredibly safe, the locals are welcoming, Taiwanese food is fantastic, the health care system is world-class, and getting around is a breeze.
+It is one of the safest East Asian countries, the locals are welcoming, Taiwanese food is delicious, the health care system is world-class, and getting around is a breeze.
 These are a few reasons why InterNations has voted Taipei as the top city for expats twice in the last five years.

 This post may contain affiliate links.
 I may get a commission if you purchase something using my link.
 Please note, there is NO ADDITIONAL COST to you.
 For more information, please see my disclosure.

 Though high real estate prices are an outlier, Taipei s not an expensive city.
 Yes, buying property in Taipei is pricey, but rental rates are still affordable.
 And dining, entertainment, and transportation are all relatively cheap.
 If you keep your purchases of luxury items and technological devices in check, you'll save 40% or more on your monthly expenses vs. living in the US.

 I have spent more than a decade living in Taipei.
 Originally from Canada, I went there as an English teacher expecting to only stay for a year, but like so many others, I ended up falling in love with the city and staying much longer.
 I met my wife in Taipei, and our two kids were born and raised there.

 We lived in New Taipei City, a sprawling city surrounding Taipei City, but I worked in Taipei.
 Think of New Taipei as Taipei's suburbs with the two cities connected by the vast Taipei MRT system.
 By living outside the city center, I enjoyed cheaper accommodation costs yet kept easy access to all the pleasures of Taipei City.